the-drunk-coder/ruffbox/README.md

 ## Basic Idea

-This is basically a proof-of-concept on how to make a multi-threaded audio application that runs in a web browser.
+This basically is (or is eveolving from) a proof-of-concept on how to make a multi-threaded audio application that runs in a web browser.

 It has three parts that communicate over message-passing:

-* the *ruffbox-sampler*, a sample player that runs inside an *AudioWorkletProcessor*
+* the *ruffbox-synth*, a synth player that runs inside an *AudioWorkletProcessor*
 * the *ruffbox-scheduler*, a seqeunce generator that runs in a *Web Worker* thread
 * the user interaction part, running in the main thread